Mithun20522/Tekonika-task/README.md

 # TEKONIKA TASK

-I have completed the Task and have created responsive design across mobile and desktop both.
+I have completed the Task and have created responsive design which support across mobile and desktop both.

 ## Tech stack